fjogeleit/json-form-builder/README.md

 Create Dynamic Form-Configurations in a JSON Format to render it with your Frontend Environment of Choice

+## Supported Form Elements

+### Form Fields
+* Input with different Types like "text", "color", "range, "number"
+* Textarea
+* Single Checkbox
+* Checkbox Groups
+* Single RadioButton
+* RadioButton Group
+* Select / Select (multiple)

+### Text Elements
+* Headlines (h1 - h6)
+* Paragraphs
+* Quote
+* Container (div)

+### Extendable

+Create your own Form or Text Element like Image-Uploads or totally custom Elements.

+## Framework Support

+This Package is independent from any Framework.
+For a easy integration into Symfony use Symfony integration for [fjogeleit/json-form-builder-bundle](https://github.com/fjogeleit/json-form-builder-bundle)

+The additional SymfonyBundle includes
+* Symfony FormTypes to create FormFields and FormtextElements
+* DoctrineTypes to persist FormFieldCollections, FormTextElementCollections or FormFieldValueCollections as JSON into your Database of Choice

 ## Basic Example

 ### Code